 “I thought the fax lobby was behind the continued use of all those faxes,” Andy Viens, senior vice president, operations at Sankaty Advisors LLC in Boston, said in a telephone interview.
 The new system “can eliminate some of the re-keying and the cost could go down as part of that automation.”

 Bank of New York Mellon Corp.
-(BK)’s trustee group handled 650,000 faxes, and processed 376,000 transactions and 26,000 loan trades during the third quarter, Jocelyn Lynch, managing director at BNY Mellon Corporate Trust in Pittsburgh, said in an interview.
+(BK:US)’s trustee group handled 650,000 faxes, and processed 376,000 transactions and 26,000 loan trades during the third quarter, Jocelyn Lynch, managing director at BNY Mellon Corporate Trust in Pittsburgh, said in an interview.
 Wells Fargo & Co.
-(WFC) received 348,575 documents in August, September and October, according to the San Francisco- based bank.
+(WFC:US) received 348,575 documents in August, September and October, according to the San Francisco- based bank.

 JPMorgan, the second largest arranger of U.S. leveraged loans in 2012, and Citigroup, the sixth biggest, started getting rid of all those faxes last year by sending electronic notices to a unit of London-based Markit.
 The banks are using Financial Products Markup Language, or FpML, to standardize messaging, Lynch said.